dnhckt/MovieBowl/readme.md

 MOVIE BOWL
 ==========

-Goal: Generate a list of films to recommend to a user.
+Generate films to recommend to a user.

 topIMDB.py
 ===